 The Liberty Bell Today: Legacy and Preservation

-Today, the Liberty Bell resides in the Liberty Bell Center in Philadelphia, where it draws millions of visitors each year.
-From a colonial artifact to a national emblem, it remains a part of the American story, one that speaks to the timeless journey toward liberty and justice for all.
+Today, the Liberty Bell resides in the Liberty Bell Center in Philadelphia, which draws millions of visitors annually.
+From a colonial artifact to a national emblem, it remains a part of the American story that speaks to the timeless journey toward liberty and justice for all.